Square Register Troubleshooting

 If you’re still having trouble after you’ve tried these troubleshooting steps, please contact our Support Team.

 Confirm Square Register is connected to Wi-Fi

-Toggle Wi-Fi off and on in Settings and check to make sure that you see a checkmark next to the network to which you are trying to connect.
+Toggle Wi-Fi off and on in Settings > Hardware > Network and check to make sure that you see a checkmark next to the network to which you are trying to connect.
 Confirm that you see the Wi-Fi status indicator on the top right corner of the status bar.

 Keep in mind, you won’t be able to connect your Square Register to a captive portal network.
 A captive portal is a network that requires you to agree to terms or conditions to access the internet connection (these networks are common at coffee shops, airports, and other public internet access points).